iip-ecosphere/platform/platform/documentation/BUILDING.md

 As a side effect, also this command creates the application code templates.
 The generated code template contains helper scripts for Windows/Linux (`updateModel.bat`, `updateModel.sh`) that ease the update of the meta model.

+## Using a different resource folder

+The default folder for resources to be packaged directly into application artifacts is `resources` in the project root.
+However, there are cases where this folder shall not be used, e.g., when IPR-protected binaries shall be packaged into an application.
+Then, a mirror folder of `resources` shall be created, usually called `resources.ipr`, which can be passed to the build process using `-Diip.resources="resources.ipr"`.
+Please keep in mind that by default, the `.gitignore` file of application projects excludes this folder to avoid committing IPR-protected files to a public repository.

 ## Platform

 Ensure that the Maven platformDependencies are installed (see [install](../../tools/Install))